 In the article below, I'll be outlining why now is the perfect time to upgrade to a new ERP (or make a first-time purchase of one), why SAP Business One is my top choice of ERP for small businesses, and which features will make it easier for you to grow your profits and customers.

-In Australia, we're on the cusp of some headwinds.
-Interest rates will no doubt be going up, the possibility of a recession for the US is close, and global supply chain issues still plague us.
+In Australia, we're in the middle of a financial storm - with potentially more to come.
+Interest rates have risen rapidly, the possibility of a recession for the US is close, and the global supply chain has still not recovered fully.
 And while there is an argument to be made for battening down the hatches, so to say, there are opportunities for forward-thinking businesses that are keen to take them.

 Future uncertainty will be making consumers more reluctant to shop at higher prices, but businesses - of all price points - should be observing the 80/20 rule and making sure that their top 20% of customers stay with them.